Approach

 How does the strategic planning process intersect with other University initiatives, such as the road map and the Academic Portfolio and Program Review?

-Why is the heath care and transforming internal operations goal being handled differently?
+Why are the health care and transforming internal operations goals being handled differently?

-The goal to Transform Health Care through Academic and Clinic Synergy will be following a unique timeline and process led by Penn State Health and the College of Medicine.
+The goal to Transform Health Care through Academic and Clinical Synergy will be following a unique timeline and process led by Penn State Health and the College of Medicine.
 The community will be asked for feedback on this goal after a draft is completed.
 The goal group focused on optimizing internal operations will pursue a unique path to implementation.
-Each of the strategic plan goals will be supported by initiatives to Transform Internal Operations that help provide the necessary infrastructure and support to achieve Penn State’s objectives.
+Institutional initiatives to Transform Internal Operations will support each strategic plan goal by providing the necessary infrastructure to achieve Penn State’s objectives.

 Questions?